bigjosh/devmemkm/README.md

 > Have you tried meditation?

-Listen I just wasted a fricken week to get something working that should have taken an hour - and all because of system bugs, bad design, wrong documentation, and other unnecessary friction.
+Listen I just wasted a fricken week to get something working that should have taken an hour - and almost none of that time was actually working on the thing I was working on.
+It was spent dealing with system bugs, bad design, wrong documentation, and other unnecessary frictions.
 I just want to set my memory locations to what I want them to be and get on with my life.

-// Set P9_31 to PRU out.
-This is PRU reg 30 bit 0.

-const unsigned gpio_set =  0x44e10990 ;

-const unsigned pru_init_priority =  0x44e10608;

-P9_29 GPIO3_15 LEDSCAPE42 SPI_1_DO GPIO_121
-control 44e109e4